 How many syringes will I need?

 It depends on how much volume you need and what areas are to be treated.
-Most people get 1 – 3 syringes.
+Most people require 1 – 3 syringes for initial treatment.
+Typically, fewer syringes are needed for maintenance.

 How long is the recovery after treatment?

-Although we use various techniques to minimize bruising, some people do experience some bruising.
-Bruising is more common when treating certain areas like the grooves under the eyes and the lips.
+Although we use various techniques to minimize bruising, some people do bruise.
+Most of the time, bruises are very small pinpoints around injection sites.
+As mentioned above, bruising is more common when treating certain areas like the grooves under the eyes and the lips.